 The last few years have impacted how ecommerce businesses conduct operations and generate growth.
 Transactional purchases are out and retailers are focusing more on building a retention strategy that encourages ongoing customer loyalty.

-According to our Retail Revival research and whitepaper, led in conjunction with top consumer futurist Amanda Stevens, COVID has affected consumer priorities and behaviors including:
+According to our Retail Revival research and whitepaper, led in conjunction with top consumer futurist Amanda Stevens, COVID has affected consumer priorities and behaviours including:

 - 25% of consumers have simplified their life